yjg30737/pyqt-folium-example/README.md

 You can just remove it if you want.
 If you run main.py script it will be generated again anyways

+## TODO
+* Connect one's route to the other
+* Get the location's name with tooltip

 ## See Also
 * <a href="https://github.com/yjg30737/pyqt-googlemap-example">PyQt Google Map Example</a>
 * <a href="https://github.com/yjg30737/pyqt-plotly-example.git">PyQt Plotly Example</a>